Michie Mee: Early life and career

 In 1991, the duo released its debut album, Jamaican Funk—Canadian Style, which incorporated dancehall reggae music and spawned the single "Jamaican Funk".
 Over 60,000 copies of the album were sold in the U.S. and it was nominated for a Juno Award in 1992.

 After Michie Mee ran into trouble with the law, the duo broke up.
 L.A.
 Luv later joined the group Dream Warriors.

 After starting a solo career and opening shows for artists such as Salt-n-Pepa, Sinéad O'Connor, and Judy Mowatt, she became a founding member of the alternative rock band Raggadeath, which had a Canadian chart hit in 1995 with "One Life".
 In the late 1990s, Michie Mee began an acting career.
 She made her first film appearance in 1999's In Too Deep.
 In 2000, she starred in the CBC Television series Drop the Beat, playing a rapper named Divine.
 Later that year, she released a comeback album, The First Cut Is the Deepest, which spawned the single "Don't Wanna Be Your Slave" (featuring Esthero).
 The single earned her another Juno nomination.

+In 2001, she formed the band The Day After, which received rotation on MuchLoud.

 In 2004, Michie Mee joined a group of local artists (including Maestro, Thrust, and Toya Alexis among others) and formed the Peace Prophets.
 The group released the charity single "Drop the Chrome" in association with radio station FLOW 93.5.
 The same year, she appeared in the film My Baby's Daddy.
-Throughout the remainder of the decade (2005-2009) saw Michie mostly focus on more acting in small films and TV shows, reconnecting with her rock band raggadeath, whilst still rapping here and there making features on other fellow Canadian artists songs.
+Throughout the remainder of the decade (2005–2009) saw Michie mostly focus on more acting in small films and TV shows, reconnecting with her rock band Raggadeath, whilst still rapping here and there making features on other fellow Canadian artists songs.

 In 2009, she released the single "Say About Us".